9 Ways to Save Money on Weekend Trips

 “Money market accounts are a great option for those who consistently have extra cash on hand in their personal checking accounts,” Fizell adds.
 A checking account, however, could be a better fit for day-to-day spending.

-If you’re ready to open a Discover Money Market Account, you can get started here.
+If you’re ready to learn more about a Discover Money Market Account, click here.

 **Some ATMs have limited hours and/or restricted access.
 You may be charged a fee by the ATM owner if you use an ATM that is not part of our no-fee network.
 If you encounter any issues using the ATMs displayed on this site, please contact us at 1-800-347-7000.

 *** Outgoing wire transfers are subject to a service charge.
 You may be charged a fee by a non-Discover ATM if it is not part of the 60,000+ ATMs in our no-fee network.